Innovation Fellows

 • Weekly startup-focused training and personalized mentorship from industry experts, startup founders, and investors

-• Free dedicated co-working space at Lilie
+• Free dedicated co-working space and Friday lunches at Lilie

 • One day per week for 12 months to focus on translating research